Light deflection and gravitational lensing effects in acoustic black-bounce spacetime: Acoustic black bounce

 \subsection{Deflection of light in the strong field limit}

-Here, as in the first model, we will carry out a study related to the strong field regime using the same methodology applied previously.
-To do so, we consider the following exchange of variables $z=1-\rho_0/\rho$ in Eq. (\ref{24}) and then we can rewrite it as: where
+Here, as in the first model, we carry out a study related to the strong field regime using the same methodology applied previously.
+To do so, we consider the following change of variables, $z=1-\rho_0/\rho$, in Eq. (\ref{24}), and then, we can rewrite it as where

 Performing the power series expansion for the function $G(z,\rho_0)$ around the point $z=0$, which is equivalent to considering the limit at which $\rho_0\to\rho_m$, then we have that where the expansion parameters $\Lambda_1$ and $\Lambda_2$ are defined as